HOME | FAQ | LINKS | PICS | OLYMPICS | FORUM

 4) Hey, skeleton sounds cool.
 How do I participate?

 Most the equipment you'll need will be provided for you.
-Also, read my "crash course" on skeleton for beginners which lists requirements and things you can expect in anticipation of your first slide.
+Also, please read my "crash course" guide on skeleton for beginners, which lists requirements and things you can expect in anticipation of your first slide.

-That's unfortunate.
-Although you can practice push starts by building a wheeled sled, it's impossible to practice driving off the track.
-You could try a fun alternative like airboarding, which resembles skeleton on an inflatable sled down a ski slope.
-Also, the sport of street skeleton (resembling street luge) was recently invented; it looks fun but is less safe than ice skeleton.
+Although you can practice push starts by building a wheeled sled, unfortunately you can't practice driving off the track.
+You could also consider alternative activities, like airboarding (which is basically skeleton on an inflatable sled down a ski slope) or street luge.

 Sure, see my "How to become an Olympic skeleton athlete" FAQ.

-I was a slider on the USBSF development team at the Park City, Utah track from 2005 to 2007.
-I created NewSliders.com in 2005 because it was hard to find useful info on the sport--I wanted more people to learn about skeleton, thereby lending the sport greater popularity among both spectators and participants.
+I created NewSliders.com back in 2005 because it was hard to find useful info on the sport -- I wanted more people to learn about skeleton, thereby lending the sport greater popularity among both spectators and participants.
+I can be reached at george - type the at sign - then this domain dotcom